-While Permission sets control what users can do in Pipedrive, Visibility groups control what deals, contacts, and products users can see.
+While permission sets control what users can do in Pipedrive, visibility groups control what deals, contacts and products users can see.
 Creating visibility groups is useful if you want certain users to not see specific information in your company account.
 The number of visibility groups you have also depends on the plan you are on.

-When 2FA is enabled, logging into Pipedrive will prompt an email to be sent to the email address you use to log into Pipedrive.
+When 2FA is enabled, logging in to Pipedrive will prompt an email to be sent to the email address you use to log in to Pipedrive.
 This email will contain information about the login attempt as well as a verification link that will allow you access to your Pipedrive account.

 Many large companies use a third-party SSO service such as Okta and Azure AD to allow users to securely authenticate and log into multiple applications with just one set of login credentials.

 Pipedrive's single sign-on feature will allow you to add Pipedrive to the SSO provider your company has set up, allowing for a stress-free Pipedrive login experience for users and a more secure way for administrators to control user access.

 The security dashboard feature will provide full transparency of user access information and security-related activity that occurs in your company account.
 The following features are available on our Enterprise plan.

 Which users are accessing your account and any additional login information such as device, location and login time

 A log of all of the security-related changes made in your company account by any user in the past two months

 A report on what Pipedrive believes are potential security vulnerabilities in your Pipedrive company account, based on current access and permission-related user settings